MiTechMess/Chocolatey-App-Hub/README.md

 ## 📢 Stay Updated

--⭐ Star the repo to get the latest recommendations
+⭐ Star the repo to get the latest recommendations
--💡 Suggest new apps via Issues
--🔧 Contribute directly via Pull Requests